Home / About Flügger / Facts & History of Flügger

 Bodafors

-At the factory in Bodafors in central Sweden, we produce plastic handles for brushes, rollers and spackle knives.
+At the factory in Bodafors in central Sweden, we produce plastic handles for brushes, rollers and filling knives.
 This is also where we manufacture other plastic components such as lids and packaging.

 Ukraine